 E6: Two-Syllable Words, Part 3

+1. OverviewHear a two-syllable word and identify the last syllable, using picture cards as visual clues.
 Identifying the second syllable is more difficult than focusing on the first syllable, so it may take a while for your child to master this activity.

 - word list